atschlac/ari-schlacht/Judaic_Learning_Tracker/README.md

 - `Amount Complete`: The current progress or number of pages/dapim completed.

 The Limud class provides getters and setters for each attribute and overrides the `toString()` method to display the limud information based on its type.

+## Feedback and Contributions

+We appreciate your interest in the Learning Progress Organizer.
+As this project is in its early stages, we welcome feedback, suggestions, and contributions.
+If you have any ideas to improve the software or would like to contribute to its development, please submit a pull request or reach out to us via the provided contact information.

 **Please note that this program is a command-line application and relies on user input through the console.**